 You are invited to take a few moments prior to your departure to complete the University of Calgary Employee Exit Survey.
 This survey was designed to help the university understand where it can improve or develop to increase staff and faculty satisfaction.
 An invitation to complete this survey will also be emailed to you once HR has received your resignation letter and the exit processed.

 Ensure all outstanding expenses, including your Professional Expense Reimbursement (PER), have been submitted prior to your last day.
 Also, if you had submitted any outstanding expense advances, ensure they have been paid back.

 For Project Budget Owners

-Meet with your Department Head and/or Associate Dean Research to discuss how your research project will proceed.
-If there are students and/or research staff on the project, you should connect with your HR Advisor to discuss next steps.
+Meet with your Department Head and/or Associate Dean Research to discuss how your research project will proceed and how students and/or research staff on the project may be affected.